jmikedupont2/swarms/README.md

 ---

 # Usage Examples 🤖

+To verify the usage examples, run the scripts provided in the examples directory and compare the outputs with the expected results.
 Here are some example scripts to get you started.
 For more comprehensive documentation, visit our [docs](https://docs.swarms.world/en/latest/).

 | Example Name | Description | Type of Examples | Link |